Miscarriage: Subsequent pregnancies

 Some parents want to try to have a baby very soon after the miscarriage.
-The decision of trying to become pregnant again can be difficult.
+The decision to try to become pregnant again can be difficult.
 Reasons exist that may prompt parents to consider another pregnancy.
 For older mothers, there may be some sense of urgency.
 Other parents are optimistic that future pregnancies are likely to be successful.
 Many are hesitant and want to know about the risk of having another or more miscarriages.
 Some clinicians recommend that the women have one menstrual cycle before attempting another pregnancy.
 This is because the date of conception may be hard to determine.
 Also, the first menstrual cycle after a miscarriage can be much longer or shorter than expected.
 Parents may be advised to wait even longer if they have experienced late miscarriage or molar pregnancy, or are undergoing tests.
-Some parents wait for six months based upon recommendations from their health care provider.
+Some parents wait for six months based on recommendations from their healthcare provider.

+Research shows that depression after a miscarriage or stillbirth can continue for years, even after the birth of a subsequent child.
+Medical professionals are advised to take previous loss of a pregnancy into account when assessing risks for postnatal depression following the birth of a subsequent infant.
+It is believed that supportive interventions may improve the health outcomes of both the mother and the child.

 The risks of having another miscarriage vary according to the cause.
 The risk of having another miscarriage after a molar pregnancy is very low.
 The risk of another miscarriage is highest after the third miscarriage.
 Pre-conception care is available in some locales.

 Later cardiovascular disease

-There is a significant association between miscarriage and later development of coronary artery disease, but not of cerebrovascular disease.
+There is a significant association between miscarriage and later development of coronary artery disease, but not cerebrovascular disease.

 Epidemiology

-Among women who know they are pregnant, the miscarriage rate is roughly 10% to 20%, while rates among all fertilized zygotes are around 30% to 50%.
+Around 15% of known pregnancies end in miscarriage, totaling around 23 million miscarriages per year worldwide.
+Miscarriage rates among all fertilized zygotes are around 30% to 50%.
 A 2012 review found the risk of miscarriage between 5 and 20 weeks from 11% to 22%.
 Up to the 13th week of pregnancy, the risk of miscarriage each week was around 2%, dropping to 1% in week 14 and reducing slowly between 14 and 20 weeks.

 The precise rate is not known because a large number of miscarriages occur before pregnancies become established and before the woman is aware she is pregnant.
 Additionally, those with bleeding in early pregnancy may seek medical care more often than those not experiencing bleeding.
 Although some studies attempt to account for this by recruiting women who are planning pregnancies and testing for very early pregnancy, they still are not representative of the wider population.

-The prevalence of miscarriage increases with the age of both parents.
-In a Danish register-based study where the prevalence of miscarriage was 11%, the prevalence rose from 9% at 22 years of age to 84% by 48 years of age.
-Another, later study in 2013 found that when either parent was over the age of 40, the rate of known miscarriages doubled.

 In 2010, 50,000 inpatient admissions for miscarriage occurred in the UK.